 Production, transfer, and stockpiling

 The size and origin of Syria’s mine stockpile is not known, but it is believed to be significant and comprised mainly of Soviet/Russian-manufactured mines including PMN-2, PMN-4, and OZM-72 antipersonnel mines, as well as TMN-46 and TM-62 antivehicle mines.
-Photographs and a video posted online by the Syrian Center for Demining Rehabilitation on 28 September 2015, allegedly filmed west of Daraa in southern Syria, showed up to 20 PMN-4 antipersonnel mines being removed from the ground.
+Photographs and a video posted online by the Syrian Center for Demining Rehabilitation (SCDR) on 28 September 2015, allegedly filmed west of Daraa in southern Syria, showed up to 20 PMN-4 antipersonnel mines being removed from the ground.
 This was the first evidence of use of PMN-4 mines during the Syrian Civil War, but it is unclear who laid them and when.
-Markings on the mines indicate they were manufactured in Russia in 1995.
+Markings on the mines indicate that they were manufactured in Russia in 1995.